Global Blood Fund (Europe)

 • Geographic sweet spot: Blood services in Africa, Asia, Latin America, and Middle East outside developed regions are priority

-• Manage expectations realistically: The organization transparently states they cannot fund all requests due to resource constraints
+• Manage expectations realistically: The organisation transparently states they cannot fund all requests due to resource constraints

-• Consider equipment donations: The EqXchange program may provide faster access to needed equipment than cash grants
+• Consider equipment donations: The EqXchange programme may provide faster access to needed equipment than cash grants

-• Highlight capacity: Show your organization can effectively deploy resources and maintain equipment/programs long-term
+• Highlight capacity: Show your organisation can effectively deploy resources and maintain equipment/programmes long-term

 🎯 You've done the research.
 Now write an application they can't refuse.